CEO Barra calls GM's actions on deadly defect 'unacceptable'

 "We will learn from this and we will make changes and we will hold people accountable," she said.

-Under intense grilling by lawmakers, Barra said she found employee statements "disturbing" that cost considerations may have discouraged the prompt replacement of faulty ignition switches linked to recall of 2.6 million vehicles.
+Under intense grilling by lawmakers, Barra said she found employee statements "disturbing" that cost considerations may have discouraged the prompt replacement of faulty ignition switches now linked to at least 13 fatalities and the recall of 2.6 million vehicles.

 "I find that statement to be very disturbing.
 As we do this investigation and understand it in the context of the whole timeline - if that was the reason the decision was made, that is unacceptable.
 That is not the way we do business in today's GM."